Living History Characters Available (In Chronological Order)

 Find Jack Adair, a blacksmith and former Pennsylvania ironworker, on the streets of St. Louis as he gathers a crowd to talk about answering the call to “Go West” on the Oregon Trail.
 Hear stories of cholera, alkali water, breakdowns and feuds among those following the cry of “manifest destiny”.

-The Core of the War (Mahlon “Skinner” Tubbs, Civil War Supply Train Wagon Boss)
+The Core of the War (Mahlon “Muley” Tubbs, Civil War Supply Train Wagon Boss)

 At the Ready!
 (Oliver Willcox Norton, 1862-1865 Civil War Bugler)